Azure/c-pal/win32/devdoc/gballoc_ll_win32heap.md

 MOCKABLE_FUNCTION(, void, gballoc_ll_deinit);
 ```

 `gballoc_ll_deinit` deinitializes the global state and frees all the used resources.
+This function is not thread-safe.

 **SRS_GBALLOC_LL_WIN32HEAP_02_016: [** If the global state is not initialized then `gballoc_ll_deinit` shall return. **]**